 The 2010 City of Jackson Master Street Plan was an update from the 1972 Master Street Plan.
 In the 2010 plan, Louis Glick Highway was identified as Business I-94 only.
-Both Louis Glick and Washington Ave have been converted to a two-way street.
+Both Louis Glick and Washington Ave have been converted to two-way streets.
 Most of the work from this plan has been implemented, and a new plan may be considered soon.